Fattburger

 Fattburger is a jazz group, best categorized in the jazz-funk, contemporary jazz, or jazz fusion subgenres.
-The band was formed by saxophonist Hollis Gentry, keyboardist Carl Evans Jr., bassist Mark Hunter, drummer Kevin Koch, and guitarist Steve Laury in San Diego during the early 1980s.
+The band was formed by saxophonist Hollis Gentry, keyboardist Carl Evans Jr., bassist Mark Hunter, drummer Kevin Koch, and guitarist Steve Laury in San Diego during the early 1980s and 2000s.
 Tommy Aros soon joined as a percussionist.

 In 1986, the band was the first major area act to perform at the Adams Avenue Street Festival in Normal Heights, San Diego.

-After their first album, Hollis Gentry left the band to pursue a solo career but came back as a part-time member in the 1990s.
+After their first album, Gentry left the band to pursue a solo career but came back as a part-time member in the 1990s.
 After the release of Come & Get It, Steve Laury left to embark on a solo career.
 As a result, their next album, On a Roll, was the first recording of Fattburger as a four-piece band, although Kiko Cibrian appeared as a studio guitarist.
 After their album Work to Do (2004), Hollis Gentry died on September 5, 2006 and Carl Evans Jr. died on April 10, 2008.

 Fattburger reunited to play at the Anthology jazz club on June 26, 2009 with Allan Phillips as a new keyboardist.

 Fattburger's most commercially successful albums include Sizzlin' and T.G.I.F.attburger!